 - In factories: Go to the section of the plant offering the greatest protection.
 Someone should be responsible for disconnecting fuel lines and electric circuits.
 Keep a lookout posted.

 - In homes: Get to the lowest level of your home in an interior room as far away from exterior walls and windows as possible.
 If you have no basement, choose an inside wall away from windows and sit flat against it.
 Central halls, bathrooms and closets are good choices.
 Get under heavy furniture, if possible, to protect yourself from flying glass and debris.
-Then, stay away from windows.
+Stay away from windows.
 Keep tuned to a battery-powered radio for latest weather information.
+Always wear shoes and it is a good idea to wear a helmet of some type to protect your head.

-- In mobile homes: Go to the nearest community shelter or other sturdy building.
+- In mobile homes: Go to the nearest community shelter or other sturdy building in advance of the storm.
 Moble homes are especially dangerous during high winds and may be overturned.
 If you cannot get to a shelter or sturdy building, lie flat in the nearest ditch, ravine, or culvert, and cover your head with your hands.

 - In schools: Go to an interior hallway on the lowest floor.
 Avoid gymnasiums and buildings with large, free-span roofs.